The Young Flying Fox

-Plot
+Plot summary

-The story is set in China during the reign of the Qianlong Emperor (1735–1796) of the Qing dynasty.
-The protagonist, Hu Fei, is a young martial artist who was raised by Ping Asi after the death of his father, Hu Yidao.
-While travelling around the land in search of adventure, Hu Fei encounters Feng Tiannan, a ruthless villain, and wants to kill him to avenge the victims.
-He also meets a young maiden, Yuan Ziyi, who shows signs of affection towards him and stops him every time he comes close to killing Feng Tiannan.
+The story is set in 18th-century China during the Qing dynasty.
+Hu Fei is a young swordsman raised by Ping Asi after his parents' deaths.
+While roaming around, he encounters a ruthless villain, Feng Tiannan, and seeks to kill him to avenge the victims.
+He also meets Yuan Ziyi, a young lady who shows signs of affection towards him but shows up to stop him every time he comes close to killing Feng.

-Based on what Ping Asi told him, Hu Fei believes that Miao Renfeng is responsible for his father's death.
-He refrains from killing Miao after finding him, because Miao has been tricked by an enemy and temporarily blinded by a deadly poison.
-He is so impressed with Miao's sense of chivalry that he starts wondering if Ping Asi was mistaken about Miao.
-He decides to help Miao find a cure for his eyes and encounters Cheng Lingsu, an apprentice of a deceased medicine guru known as the "King of Venoms".
-After he witnesses her defeating her three wicked seniors with her calm and wit, she agrees to help him heal Miao's eyes.
+Based on what Ping told him, Hu believes that the legendary swordsman Miao Renfeng is responsible for his parents' deaths.
+When he finally finds Miao, he sees that Miao has been temporarily blinded by a deadly poison.
+Refusing to take advantage of Miao's plight to avenge his parents, Hu agrees to help Miao find a cure for his eyes.
+At the same time, he is so impressed by Miao's honourable character that he wonders if Ping is mistaken about Miao.
+While searching for the cure, he meets Cheng Lingsu, an apprentice of a deceased medicine guru, and witnesses her defeating her three evil seniors with her calm and wit.

-When Miao Renfeng regains his sight, he confesses that he killed Hu Yidao by accident several years ago.
-Hu Fei is filled with sorrow upon hearing the truth and he leaves with Cheng Lingsu, who becomes his sworn sister.
-While travelling together, they chance upon an election for a new leader of the wulin (martial artists' community) hosted by the general Fuk'anggan.
-The election is part of Fuk'anggan's plan to instigate turmoil in the wulin and ensure that they will not pose a threat to the Qing government.
-Hu Fei and Cheng Lingsu disguise themselves and participate in the event.
-With help from Yuan Ziyi, they expose Fuk'anggan's plot and disrupt the election.
+Cheng accompanies Hu to heal Miao, who regains his sight and admits that he unintentionally killed Hu's father years ago.
+Filled with sorrow upon learning the truth, Hu leaves with Cheng, who becomes his sworn sister.
+While travelling together, they chance upon an election for a new chief of the wulin hosted by the general Fuk'anggan.
+The event is actually a plan by Fuk'anggan to instigate turmoil and ensure that the wulin will not pose a threat to the Qing government.
+Hu and Cheng disguise themselves to attend the election and, with Yuan's help, they expose and foil Fuk'anggan's plot.

-They are attacked by enemies and Hu Fei is poisoned while shielding Cheng Lingsu with his body.
-Cheng loses her life trying to save Hu and reveals to him before dying that she loves him.
-Hu is filled with anguish after hearing that.
-After Cheng's funeral, he meets Yuan Ziyi, who tells him that she had already taken an oath to be a Buddhist nun in her childhood, and hence cannot be together with him even though she loves him.
-She places her palms together and recites a silent prayer for him before leaving.
+They come under attack by Fuk'anggan's men and Hu is poisoned while shielding Cheng with his body.
+Cheng sacrifices her life to save Hu and reveals to him before dying that she loves him, filling him with anguish and regret.
+At Cheng's funeral, Hu meets Yuan, who tells him that she has already taken an oath to be a Buddhist nun in her childhood, so she cannot be together with him although she also loves him.
+She puts her palms together and recites a silent prayer before leaving.